kjiang8/Hackable-Syringe-Pump/README.md

 ###Software Installation

 1. Download [nodeforwarder](https://github.com/dansteingart/nodeforwarder).
+Do not open a node.
 Serialport, express, etc, will be installed in step 6.
 2. Download [pithy](https://github.com/dansteingart/pithy) and follow directions.
 3. Clone this repository.
 4. Run syringe_arduino.ino on the arduino.
 The serialport should read “Stepper test successful!”
+If an error occurs saying the port is busy, close any open nodes.
 6. cd into the nodeforwarder folder.
 7. Run startnode.bat [windows] or startnode.sh [macs].
 Note: this file is in the hackable-syringe-pump folder, not the nodeforwarder folder, so copy it over or type the path in front of the file.
 If permission is denied, type chmod u+x startnode.sh to give yourself permission to execute the file.
 8. Open syringe.py using pithy and run the code.